Abhishekvaish/connect-4-min-max/README.md

 -   Adjacent means
     1. there can be 4 piece in a row next to each other
     2. there can be 4 piece in a column below each other or
-    3. there can be 4 piece digaonaly
+    3. there can be 4 piece digaonally

 ## ALGORITHM